-East Farndon Parish Council (EFPC) are pleased to announce that in early February 2023, we completed the upgrade of 13 of our streetlights.
-The result is that all 16 of our streetlights are now running on modern, warm white LED lamps.
+East Farndon Parish Council (EFPC) announced in early February 2023 the completion of the upgrade to all 16 of our streetlights to run on modern, warm LED lamps.
+This change is generating major cost and environmental benefits.

-At the same time as the change to LED streetlights, EFPC has launched a trial of a partial dark skies initiative.
-This involves all streetlights being operated with part night sensors that will switch our lights off between the hours of midnight and 5.30am.
-This change allows all residents to enjoy the benefits of a dark sky as well as generate further energy usage savings.
+At the same time as the LED upgrade, EFPC launched a trial of a partial dark skies initiative.
+This involves all streetlights being operated with part night sensors that switch the lights off between the hours of midnight and 5.30am.
+This allows all residents to enjoy the benefits of a dark sky as well as generating further energy usage savings.

-EFPC has considered the potential impacts of the adoption of a dark skies approach and has taken advice from a number of sources in terms of the reasoning for or against such a change.
-On balance, EFPC is of the opinion that the adoption of part night streetlighting is the right way forward and that it will benefit the village, environment and its wildlife greatly.
+In addition to the feedback from residents, EFPC has also considered the potential impacts of the adoption of a dark skies approach and has taken advice from a number of sources in terms of the reasoning for or against such a change.

-EFPC are pleased to share the advice we have received in relation to part night streetlighting and its impact on road safety, crime and the environment.
-We encourage all residents to read and consider the information below and comment as appropriate.
+EFPC are pleased to share the advice received in relation to part night streetlighting and its impact on road safety, crime and the environment.

 NCALC – Legal and Process Advisers to Northamptonshire Parish Councils